psfinaki/jekyll-now/_posts/2017-10-3-Error-Alerting-In-Azure.md

 It is not possible in this case because with time blobs keep appearing in new folders.
 New folders may be created every hour.
 I was desperate to find some wildcards but all in vain.
 So, I had to find less elegant solution.

 One way was to manually control where log blobs go.
 That meant I needed to  fall back to logging libraries, [create](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-dotnet-how-to-use-blobs) some _CloudBlobClient_ in code and make it send all the logs in one folder which then could be accessed by the trigger specified above.

-This is feasible, however I did not like the idea of having all the logs in one folder and also wished to avoid writing code for cross-cutting concerns in my app.
+This was feasible, however I did not like the idea of having all the logs in one folder and also wished to avoid writing code for cross-cutting concerns in my app.

 Another approach is to go hard with Azure Functions which can be [integrated](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob) with blob storage as well.
 [Here](http://www.chrisjohnson.io/2016/04/24/parsing-azure-blob-storage-logs-using-azure-functions/) the guy goes for it when having a similar problem.
 But I felt it is also too cumbersome and just too much coding for such a task.